Condor-Performance-Modeling/how-to/GIT_NOTES.md

 If it becomes necessary we can decide on a more advanced naming convention.
 I hopefully this is enough.

-# How to create PR
+# How to create a PR
 <b>I have not tested this yet.</b>

 You can create a PR from github.com or from the CLI